 Donald Enstrom – Phi Chapter (Oregon State University) – 2016 to 2018

-Brother Enstrom was elected National President in 2016 to 2018, serving one term in office.
+Brother Enstrom was elected National President from 2016 to 2018, serving one term in office.
 Brother Enstrom held various positions on the National Executive Council for over 15 years prior to his election as National President.

 Bryant Gatrell – Gamma Alpha Chapter (University of Missouri) – 2012 to 2016

-Brother Bryant Gatrell was elected National President in 2012 to 2016.
+Brother Bryant Gatrell was elected National President from 2012 to 2016.
 Prior to his election as National President, Brother Gatrell served as National Vice-President from 2008-2012.
 He has served on the National Executive Council in other roles since 2000.

-While an undergraduate at the University of Missouri, Brother Gatrell was a Founding Father and first Chapter President of the Gamma Alpha Chapter.
+While an undergraduate at the University of Missouri, Brother Gatrell was a Founding Father and the first Chapter President of the Gamma Alpha Chapter.
 He was a member of the University of Missouri men’s soccer team and spent his junior year studying abroad at the University of Strathclyde in Glasgow, Scotland, where he was a member of the university’s football team.
-Brother Gatrell graduated from the University of Missouri in 1993, summa cum laude and Phi Beta Kappa, with degrees in English and History.
+Brother Gatrell graduated from the University of Missouri in 1993, summa cum laude, and Phi Beta Kappa, with degrees in English and History.
 He was honored with the Holmes Award in 1993.

 Upon graduation from Mizzou, Brother Gatrell attended The University of Michigan Law School in Ann Arbor, Michigan where he served as an editor of the Michigan Journal of Law Reform.
-While in law school, Brother Gatrell studied one semester at the University of Leiden in The Netherlands.
+While in law school, Brother Gatrell studied for one semester at the University of Leiden in The Netherlands.
 He graduated from Michigan in 1996, with honors, and moved to Charlotte, North Carolina to practice investment banking law.

 Kevin P. Camden – Alpha Lambda Chapter (Northern Illinois University) – 2008 to 2012